 COMMUNITY HOUSING ADVOCATE – HOUSING

-The Law Foundation of Silicon Valley advances the rights of underrepresented individuals and families in our diverse community through legal services, strategic advocacy, and educational outreach.
+The Law Foundation of Silicon Valley advances the rights of historically excluded individuals and families across Santa Clara County through legal services, strategic advocacy, and educational outreach.
 Now with over 90 employees, the Law Foundation is the largest provider of free legal services in the South Bay.
 Located in downtown San Jose, the Law Foundation is a dynamic and interesting place to work.
 We pride ourselves on fostering a work environment that is motivating, collaborative and fun, with plenty of opportunities for professional growth.
-We are working towards a race-conscious legal services practice.
+We are working towards a Black, Indigenous, People of Color (BIPOC)-centered legal services practice that incorporates community and movement lawyering.
+Our focus areas include health, housing, and children and youth.

 The Law Foundation of Silicon Valley is seeking a full-time Community Housing Advocate for its housing department.
 The housing department works to incorporate community lawyering and other race equity tools into its work to provide the best possible housing services to our community.
 The housing department will have a strong focus on anti-displacement and will dedicate resources to both direct services work and system change.